-The system currently provides service to 1,757 residential and 213 business connections within the Town limits plus 1760 residential and 68 business connections outside of the Town.
+The system currently provides service to 1,759 residential and 225 business connections within the Town limits plus 1,569 residential and 70 business connections outside of the Town.
 Within the Town, fewer than three or four units located in isolated areas are not connected to the system and, therefore, rely on individual wells.

-The Town does have a Mandatory Connection Ordinance with the policy that the residence or establishment must connect if service is available.
-The Town will run 100 feet of service line for water and 40 feet for sewer.
+The Town does have a Mandatory Connection Ordinance with the policy the residence or establishment must connect if service is available.
+The Town will run 100' of service line for water and 40' for sewer.

-Wastewater Treatment and Sewer
+Waste Water Treatment and Sewer

 Big Stone Gap initiated a sanitary sewer system in the 1950's.
 In the early 1990's, the Town began a project to replace its 800,000 gallons per day trickling filter treatment plant with an expanded and updated facility.
 The Big Stone Gap Regional Wastewater Treatment Plant was constructed as a joint project with the Town of Appalachia and began service in 1995.
-The plant was upgraded in 2010 under a grant from the Virginia Department of Environmental Quality and now has 4 million gpd.
-The plant serves the southern portion of Wise County.
+The plant has a permitted capacity of 2,000,000 gpd and serves the southern portion of Wise County.

-The sewer system serves 1,747 residential customers and214 commercial customers within the Town of Big Stone Gap and 580 residential customers and 37 commercial customers in the adjacent areas.
+The sewer system serves 1,701 residential customers and 218 commercial customers within the Town of Big Stone Gap and 522 residential customers and 31 commercial customers in the adjacent areas.
 A 1998-1999 construction project funded by the Town and VDHCD extended sanitary sewer service to the Artesian Well Hollow neighborhood to serve twelve customers.
 There are only about 60 dwellings within the Town that are not connected to the sanitary sewer system and rely on individual septic tank systems.
-Any failure of tanks or drainfields requires connection to the Town's system.
+Any failure of tanks or drain fields requires connection to the Town's system.
 The Town also requires new construction within the town limits to connect to the sewer system unless such connection is not physically feasible where a below grade connection would require pumping.

-Under the terms of a 1992 Intermunicipal Agreement with the Town of Appalachia, Big Stone Gap paid 80% of the construction cost for the Big Stone Gap Regional Wastewater Treatment Plant and Appalachia paid the remaining 20%.
+Under the terms of a 1992 Intermunicipal Agreement with the Town of Appalachia, Big Stone Gap paid 80% of the construction cost for the Treatment Plant and Appalachia paid the remaining 20%.
 Flow is allocated proportionately, with 1,600,000 gpd to Big Stone Gap and 400,000 gpd to Appalachia.
 The share of the operational costs of the plant is determined each year by a flow ratio of each municipality during the preceding twelve months.
 For the period of February 2000 to January 2001, the incoming flow was 383,945,830 gallons, with 23.6% from the Town of Appalachia.
 Thus for that period, the plant operated at 52.6% of its capacity and the Town of Big Stone Gap utilized 50.2% of its allocation.